SimonNyvall/Vortex.API/README.md

 Vortex.Http enhances the HttpContext by providing extension methods that facilitate easier access to services, request headers, cookies, and query parameters.
 It simplifies operations such as retrieving and deserializing request bodies and extracting service instances or loggers from the dependency injection container.

 ### Extension Methods
+`NOTE`: The extension methods are available through the `Vortex.Http` namespace.

 #### Logging and Services